Dev8683/pvsneslibwiki/Installation-with-Windows.md

 Msys needs to be added to Windows Path because lots of msys binary files are needed when we are going to compile.

 To add the **msys\bin** directory to your PATH environment variable (eg,  you will add  **c:\snesdev\msys\bin** in our example).
 I am French with a Windows 7 computer, so the name will not reflect your exact configuration.
 The goal is to have the Windows Path text box to add the msys/bin directory.
-Do a Right Click on "Computer" icon, choose "Advanced system settings" and then, click on "Environnement variables" button.
+Right click on the "Computer" icon, choose "Properties", and then "Advanced system settings".
+Click on the "Environnement variables" button.

 ![Path](http://www.portabledev.com/wp-content/uploads/2018/02/pn_tools_04.jpg)